Combinatorial generation via permutation languages. VII. Supersolvable hyperplane arrangements: Introduction

 \subsection{Outline of the paper}

 In Section~\ref{sec:background} we set up additional terminology and notation needed for the proofs of our two main theorems.
 The proofs of those theorems are presented in Section~\ref{sec:proofs}.
-In Section~\ref{sec:231}, we describe our new Gray code for point-symmetric triangulations of a convex polygon, and the corresponding Hamiltonian cycle on the $B$-associahedron.
+In Section~\ref{sec:zigzag-signed} we develop the theory of zigzag languages of signed permutations.
+In Section~\ref{sec:except}, we describe three exceptional signed permutation patterns and establish bijections to other combinatorial objects.
+In particular, we describe our new Gray code for point-symmetric triangulations of a convex polygon, and the corresponding Hamiltonian cycle on the $B$-associahedron.